 This six-module online course explores the intersection of homelessness and mental illness.
 Learners will get practical, real-life tools and tips for helping access services and housing for people diagnosed with serious mental illness who are also experiencing homelessness.

 PrEP Counseling for Transgender and Gender Non-Binary (TGNB) Clients | CARDEA

 This course offers free Continuing Education for Nursing and LPC and Social Work hours.

 Addressing Health Disparities Leadership Program | National Council for Behavioral Health

 The AHD Program fosters emerging mid-level managers working in mental health and addiction service organizations who are eager to gain the awareness, knowledge, and skills to achieve health equity within their communities and organizations.
 This program focuses on reaching health equity in multiple ways, including overcoming barriers to diversity within organizations and eliminating health disparities among behavioral health populations.

 Emerging Leaders in Public Health | Kresge Foundation

 The Emerging Leaders in Public Health initiative equips local public health officers with knowledge and skills to transform the role of public health in their community.

 Health Policy Research Scholars | Robert Wood Johnson Foundation

-The effort seeks to increase the field’s diversity by developing pipelines of leaders from communities that are underrepresented and who are committed to culturally responsive and equitable evaluation.
+This professional program seeks to increase the evaluation field’s diversity by developing a pipeline of leaders from communities that are underrepresented and who are committed to culturally responsive and equitable evaluation.